2digitsleft/gws-chatgpt-translate-google-slides/README.md

 # gws-chatgpt-translate-google-slides

 **Important:** This script makes use of the "gcp-api-easy-access-credential-listing" script to easily select the API and credentials file for authentication to the GWS API.
-Download it, and put it into the same folder, follow instructions in the repository to use the script [here](https://github.com/2digitsleft/gcp-api-easy-access-credential-listing).
+Download it, and put it into the same folder, follow instructions in the "gcp-api-easy-access-credential-listing" repository to use the script [here](https://github.com/2digitsleft/gcp-api-easy-access-credential-listing).

 ## Easily translate GWS Slide Decks: "Slides Translator with Google & chatGPT"
 Automate Google Slides translations with this Python script, leveraging OpenAI's GPT for language conversion.
 Supports customizable source/target languages, logging, and GCP integration for seamless updates to your presentations.